PAXSTORE/cloudmsg-java-sdk/README.md

 Please note this feature is supported by PAXSTORE version 8.1.0 or later.

-###b 1.3.0
+### 1.3.0
 Support send message to single terminal, and the max send rate is 120 times per minutes based on app key.

+### 1.4.0
+Support send message by tag